assiist-team/1584-inventory/dev_docs/KEY_STANDARDIZATION_PLAN.md

 2. **Frontend Component Updates** ✅
    - Updated `EditItem.tsx` to use camelCase throughout
+   - Updated `AddBusinessInventoryItem.tsx` to use camelCase throughout
+   - Updated `EditBusinessInventoryItem.tsx` to use camelCase throughout
+   - Updated `TransactionItemForm.tsx` to use camelCase throughout
+   - Updated `InventoryList.tsx` - Removed `InventoryListItem` interface, now uses `Item` type; all property accesses updated to camelCase
+   - Updated `BusinessInventory.tsx` - All property accesses updated to camelCase for both items and transactions
+   - Updated `AddTransaction.tsx` - All form fields and property accesses updated to camelCase
+   - Updated `EditTransaction.tsx` - All form fields and property accesses updated to camelCase
    - Form state fields converted to camelCase
    - Property accesses from fetched items/transactions updated
    - Form submission updated to use camelCase